Leave of Absence: What Is a Leave and How Does an Employee Apply?

 For example, your grandparent is dying and you are the designated estate administrator.
 Let your employer know that you will have this family obligation to deal with the estate when you realize that your grandparent is likely dying.
 Keeping your employer abreast of the turn of events is professional, respectful, and likely to signal positive messages about you as an employee.

 Unpaid leaves of absence are not like an employee benefit such as negotiating a flexible schedule.
 To do that, you need the employer to see some benefit for the employer in granting your request.
-With an unpaid leave, you may find yourself in the position of having to ask for a leave even when taking a leave would not be your choice.
+With an unpaid leave, you may find yourself in the position of having to ask for leave even when taking leave would not be your choice.

 Know the state and international laws where you live.
 In some cases, your employer may not even have the right to refuse your request.

 Ask politely for an unpaid leave of absence and provide a full explanation about why you need the leave and when you plan to return to work.

 Your employer will appreciate a face-to-face notification rather than an email or text message.
 He will also appreciate the transparency of any request you make so that he knows what is going on in your life.
 If you have kept the employer in the loop, your request will not take him by surprise.

 Brainstorm with your manager or employer how to cover your job while you are on the leave of absence.